 My husband, Jeff, and I met in 2006 and married in 2007.
-I feel thankful to be married to a fun, smart, and loving man, and that we have a strong relationship, supporting each other through thick and thin.
-We have seen the world together and I feel very grateful for the adventures and opportunities we have had.
-But like most people we have also faced challenges.
-We both dearly want to have children and have spent nearly 7 years of our marriage on a journey to become parents.
+Jeff is a wonderful, fun, smart, and caring man, and I feel grateful to be married to him and for the adventures and joy we have together.
+Like most people we have faced challenges too.
+We both dearly want to have children and have spent over 7 years of our marriage on our journey to become parents.

 In 2012, after a year of trying to conceive with no success, we sought medical help from an OB/GYN.
 After several tests and procedures for us both and finding everything ‘normal’, we were later referred to a Reproductive Endocrinologist (RE) at Reproductive Care Center (RCC) in Sandy, UT, in 2013.
 Further testing with ‘normal’ results, was followed by months of Clomid/Femara, then four unsuccessful Intrauterine Inseminations (IUI), followed by four egg retrievals, and four In Vitro Fertilizations (IVF) – two fresh and two frozen embryo transfer (FET) cycles.
 We transferred a total of seven embryos during these IVFs and never got pregnant.
 We had one embryo remaining (which was later tested and confirmed normal/genetically viable).